-California Family Care, Medical Leave and Pregnancy Disability Leave Poster
+California Family Care, Medical Leave and Pregnancy Disability Leave Poster Required

 The Family Care, Medical Leave and Pregnancy Disability Leave is a labor law posters poster by the California Department Of Industrial Relations.
-This poster is mandatory for some employers, including employers with 50 or more employees and all public agencies.
+This is a mandatory posting for all employers in California, and businesses who fail to comply may be subject to fines or sanctions.

 CA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both California and Federal poster requirements by clicking here .

-Other California Labor Law Posters
+Other California Labor Law Posters 4 PDFS

 There are an additional 33 optional and mandatory California labor law posters that may be relevant to your business.
 Be sure to also print all relevant state labor law posters, as well as all mandatory federal labor law posters.